jainshubham766/jainshubham766/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jainshubham766/)

-- 🥅 2022 Goals: Contribute more to Open Source projects and code more.
+- 🥅 2022 Goals: Contribute to Open Source projects and Code more.
 <hr>
  <br>
 <br>